sloganking/Structured-Commenting/README.md

 It's up to you, but I'd personally use structured comments for short sections.
 As you don't have to deal with a scope change, paramater defining, argument passing, and return values, that comes with defining a function.

-### Is there really demand for comments that talk about explicit sections of code?
+### Is there really demand for this, or is this a solution looking for a problem?

-Seemingly yes.
+Seemingly yes, there is already existing demand for comments that describe explicite sections of code.

 - https://github.com/hyperledger/sawtooth-sdk-rust/blob/46e610008790a03b194b5baa24adb80243757366/src/consensus/service.rs#L23-L65